kn-99/FeelGoodInc/README.md

 I made a To Do list for the stuff that we have to do for Milestone 3.
 These are just ideas of what should be on each page based on what we talked about a while ago so if you want to change them, go ahead.
 Also, add anything that I'm missing or that I got wrong
 Also if anyone has questions about the extent of the functionality just ask on the groupme and we can come up with a list of functionality questions that we need to ask her since most of this stuff doesnt really need to work fully.

+*I cant get the checkboxes in here to be interactive so if you do finish something and you want to check it off here you have to edit the page and put an x in the brackets.
+You don't have to do this but if you want to, that's how.

 - [ ] **Milestone 3 website**
           I'm not really sure what the extent of this is so i don't really know how many people need to work on this part